 With support from the City of London SPARKS grant and community partners, we are also creating new interpretive gardens outside of the Lawson Village that will explore indigenous plants and their traditional uses.
 This will enable us to make changes in the Lawson Village to improve how the site is interpreted and managed both from an archaeological and community perspective.

-As we reach out into our communities through a variety of ways – social media, our web site, and programming – we will continue working to build exceptional experiences that excite an inspire people to become actively engaged in how we build appreciation and respect for Ontario’s diverse cultural heritage.
+As we reach out into our communities through a variety of ways – social media, our web site, and programming – we will continue working to build exceptional experiences that excite and inspire people to actively engage in how we build appreciation and respect for Ontario’s diverse cultural heritage.

-If you want to read more about everything that happened at MOA this past year, check out our 2016 Annual Report where you can find details on the many programs and activities undertaken this past year and the successes we’ve had.
+If you want to read more about everything that happened at MOA this past year, check out our 2016 Annual Report, where you can find details on the many programs and activities undertaken and the successes we’ve had.

 I am grateful to the museum’s staff and volunteers for all their hard work and dedication as nothing we’ve accomplished would have been possible without them.
 MOA is also fortunate to have a dedicated and supportive Board of Directors along with a supportive community.
 I would like to thank Western University, the City of London, London Heritage Council, the Ontario Ministry of Tourism, Sport and Culture, and all our funders, sponsors, and most importantly donors for all your support this past year.